raacz/neocitites-raacz/toki-pona/beginner-material/stories/story-60/index.md

 alt: Collage of church buildings, stained glass windows, an old photograph, a diner counter.
 ---

-Introducing and discussing some peculiar aspects of a relatively modern American relgion.
+Introducing and discussing some peculiar aspects of a relatively modern American religion.

 <details><summary>Content Warning for Page 5</summary>
 SA, binary gender ideology</details>